LLNL/axom/src/components/shroud/docs/reference.rst

     The name of the Python wrapper's result variable.
     It defaults to *rv*  (return value).

+show_splicer_comments
+    If ``true`` show comments which delineate the splicer blocks;
+    else, do not show the comments.
+    Only the global level option is used.

 wrap_c
   If *true*, create C wrappers.
   Defaults to *true*.